nabilrhman/MapChat-MVC/README.md

 # MapChat

 MapChat is a location-based chatting application that lets you talk to people from all around the world.
 MapChat focuses on real-time interaction with people who don’t know each other.
-A common use case of the app could be to make new friends in your area or have a conversation with someone at the same event as you.
+Using MapChat, you can make new friends in your area or have a conversation with someone at the same event as you.
 You can also tap into the local knowledge of someone from somewhere else before you arrive on holiday in a foreign country perhaps.

-It is currently under development, but we are working hard to implement the features our users are interested in.
-If you have an idea about a feature that you want us to implement for better usage of the application, feel free to contact us.

-E-mail me at nabilr@outlook.com

 The project is fully open-sourced.
 Visit https://github.com/nabilrhman/MapChat-MVC